zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/tutorial.md

 The `ServerKey` is the key that is used to actually do the FHE computations.
 It contains a bootstrapping key and a keyswitching key.
 This key is created from a `ClientKey` that needs to be shared to the server, so it is not meant to be kept private.
 A user with a `ServerKey` can compute on the encrypted data sent by the owner of the associated `ClientKey`.

-To reflect that, computation/operation methods are tied to the `ServerKey` type.
+To reflect this, computation/operation methods are tied to the `ServerKey` type.

 The `PublicKey` is a key used to encrypt messages.
 It can be publicly shared to allow users to encrypt data such that only the `ClientKey` holder will be able to decrypt.
 Encrypting with the `PublicKey` does not alter the homomorphic capabilities associated to the `ServerKey`.